 The FDA defines “off-label” use as the unapproved use of an approved medication or product.
 The approved medication is used for an indication, dosage amount or regimen, patient population, or other use not mentioned in the approved labeling.

 Since 1938, the FDA has been empowered by law to review and approve drug products and therapeutic devices for safety and effectiveness.
-Once approved, a drug product may be prescribed by a licensed physician for any use that, based on the physician’s professional opinion, is deemed to be appropriate.
+Once approved, a drug product may be prescribed by a licensed physician for any use that is deemed to be appropriate based on the physician’s professional opinion.
 The standard is what other similarly trained physicians would do—not what the manufacturer of the medication or product recommends.
-Since the FDA recognizes that this action by a physician is considered part of the practice of medicine, it does not regulate, comment on, or recommend any course of treatment for an individual.
+The FDA recognizes that this action by a physician is considered part of the practice of medicine; it does not regulate, comment on, or recommend any course of treatment for an individual.

 Although no rigorous data are available on the extent or profile of off-label uses, off-label practice is often appropriate and may represent standard medical practice.
 For example, many drugs are not specifically approved for pediatric use, but controls on drug experimentation or product testing in children have resulted in extensive off-label practice.
 Also, many standard treatments in oncology and HIV therapy involve off-label use of medications.

 Prior to 1997, manufacturers were prohibited from discussing off-label uses with providers, and they could not distribute written materials that mentioned an off-label use or uses.
 With the Food and Drug Modernization Act of 1997, a manufacturer “may disseminate to a health care practitioner...written information concerning the safety, effectiveness, or benefit of a use not described in the approved labeling of a drug or device if the manufacturer meets...” certain requirements.1 Further FDA clarification on the types of information and the manner of distribution was published in 2009 and revisited again in 2018.2 Manufacturers may also disseminate off-label use information to a pharmacy benefit manager, health insurance issuer, group health plan, or federal and state government agency.

 Providers may also obtain information on an off-label use from a pharmaceutical company.
 Drug companies may not, however, distribute or market off-label use information to patients or the general public.
 Additionally, the FDA does not restrict other parties from discussing off-label uses or distributing written materials concerning them.

 - Ensure that the medication is not an experimental drug.
 It must have FDA approval for some use and not be for “investigational use.”3